The Best Workout Routine for Skinny Beginners

 However, Charles Atlas was soon accused of false advertising.
 Bob Hoffman, the founder of York Barbell, believed lifting weights was the only way to build an impressively muscular physique.
 He saw that Atlas was impressively muscular and figured he must be a weight lifter.
 When Atlas claimed that he built his physique with his bodyweight routine, Hoffman accused him of being a liar—a fraud!

 Hoffman brought Atlas to court.
 On the stand, Atlas proclaimed his innocence.
 He really did do his flexing routine every day.
 However, when the lawyers asked him if he also lifted weights, he admitted that he did, occasionally, but only to test his strength.
-Under cross-examination, he admitted that he “tested his strength” three to four times per week.
-Charles Atlas didn’t even trust his own routine.
+Under cross-examination, he admitted that he “tested his strength” 3–4 times per week.
+Charles Atlas didn’t even trust his own workout routine.

-A 2014 study published in the European Journal of Applied Physiology found that doing a biceps flexing routine three times per week for 12 weeks produced a 4% increase in both biceps and triceps size.
-You can build your biceps simply by flexing them.
+A 2014 study published in the European Journal of Applied Physiology found that flexing does indeed stimulate a little bit of muscle growth.
+Doing a biceps flexing routine three times per week for 12 weeks produced a 4% increase in both biceps and triceps size.
 However, those results pale in comparison to the amount of muscle you can build with a proper workout routine.

 This is the grey area that most workout programs live in.
 They work, yes, but not very well.
 And they work on most people, yeah, but not on everyone.
 This is how skinny guys wind up trying workout routine after workout routine without ever getting results.